LifeStyle & News

 Books That Look At Architecture & Design Through a Black Lens

 A wealth of literature offers insight into the profound impact of Black architects, designers and homeowners throughout history.
 These books not only highlight the aesthetic and functional aspects of their work, but also delve into the cultural and historical contexts that shaped their creations.
-Here are ten essential reads that showcase the brilliance of Black design and its enduring influence on contemporary spaces.

 -